 Electrical safety

-As part of our service to you, we’ll carry out a full electrical safety check in your home every five to ten years.
+As part of our service to you, we’ll carry out a full electrical safety check in your home every five years.
 But there are also things you can do to protect your home from the dangers of electricity.

 Electrical safety precautions